pavaud/cheatsheets/docs/python/best_practices.md

 ## Imports

-- Imports should be on separate lines.
+- Imports should be on **separate lines**.
-- Imports should usually be grouped in the following order: standard library imports, related third-party imports, and local application/library specific imports.
+- Imports should usually be grouped in the following order:
+    - standard library.
+    - third-party imports.
+    - local application/library specific.
-- Avoid wildcard imports (`from module import *`), it makes it unclear which names are present in the namespace.
+- **Avoid wildcard** imports (`from module import *`), it makes it unclear which names are present in the namespace.

 **Bad:**
 ```python